Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases

 "We are fully confident that the lockdown, with full public cooperation, has reaped rich dividends," Srivastava said.

 The strong defence of the lockdown, comes a day after the health ministry said the period of lockdown has been gainfully utilised to ramp up the health infrastructure.
-The announcement on Thursday came after some media reports questioned the country''s preparedness to deal with the highly infectious disease.
+The announcement on Thursday came after some media reports questioned the country's preparedness to deal with the highly infectious disease.

 "There are reports in a section of the media about some decisions of the government regarding the lockdown implementation and response to COVID-19 management.
 The period of the lockdown has been gainfully utilised to ramp up the health infrastructure in the country," the ministry had said.